bsteuber/lizzie-gcloud-setup/README.md

 ## Introduction

-Since I don't own a high-end graphics card, I have found google compute to be a nice alternative for analyzing Go games with https://github.com/gcp/leela-zero/ and https://github.com/featurecat/lizzie
+Since I don't own a high-end graphics card, I have found Google Compute to be a nice alternative for analyzing Go games with https://github.com/gcp/leela-zero/ and https://github.com/featurecat/lizzie .

-This setup should work for Linux and OS X - sorry Windows-Users :(
+This setup should work for macOS.

 ## Costs

 On Google Compute, you pay precisely by the amount of seconds your instance is running.
-There is also some overhead for Disk storage, traffic etc, but I think that's almost neglectible compared to the GPU costs.
+There is also some overhead for disk storage, traffic etc, but I think that's almost neglectible compared to the GPU costs.
 See https://cloud.google.com/compute/pricing#gpus (the preemptible price) for a detailed listing.
-So for the default setup using a P100, in my region it currently would be 0.73USD/h
+So for the default setup using a V100, in my region it currently would be $0.74/h.

 Remember that the disk costs will continue even if you don't use Lizzie at all.
 So if you stop using it altogether, please remember deleting the instance and hard disk!

 ## Warning/Disclaimer

-If somehow the instance keeps running without your knowlwedge, it can get very expensive.
-So after installation and each time after using lizzie, please visit https://console.cloud.google.com/compute/instances and stop your instance if it isn't being stopped already (the stopping might take a few minutes, but if it prints "stopping" you should be fine).
+If somehow the instance keeps running without your knowledge it can get very expensive.
+So after installation and each time after using Lizzie, please visit https://console.cloud.google.com/compute/instances and stop your instance if it isn't being stopped already (the stopping might take a few minutes, but if it prints "stopping" you should be fine).

 The run-lizzie.sh script should automatically stop the instance after you close the Lizzie window (but check for yourself!), after the installation I don't stop it for you (because you likely wanna try it out anyways).

 Be careful, I will take no responsibility for any costs arising from using this setup.
 Nor can I guarantee that it really works for you, too.

-Also, this guide assumes you have some experience with linux etc. - if you are person without any IT knowledge, please ask someone else to do this for you :)
+Also, this guide assumes you have some experience with Unix - if you are person without any IT knowledge, please ask someone else to do this for you :)

 ## Installation Guide

 ### Requirements

-- OS X or Linux
+- macOS
 - A Google account
 - A credit card or other suitable Google payment method
 - Python 2 for gcloud command line tools